 Typically, symptoms are at their worst after 1-2 days.
 Then they usually gradually ease over several days.
 An irritating cough may persist for a week or so after other symptoms have gone.
-Most people recover completely within two to seven days.
+Most people recover completely within 2-7 days.

 How do you catch flu?